-1. Support under this measure shall cover:

-- (a) financial contributions, paid directly to farmers, to premiums for crop, animal and plant insurance against economic losses caused by adverse climatic events, and animal or plant diseases, or pest infestation or an environmental incident; - (b) financial contributions to mutual funds to pay financial compensations to farmers, for economic losses caused by adverse climatic events or by the outbreak of an animal or plant diseaseor pest infestation or an environmental incident; - (c) an income stabilisation tool, in the form of financial contributions to mutual funds, providing compensation to farmers for who experience a severe drop in their income. - 2.
-For the purpose of points (b) and (c) of paragraph 1 points (b) and (c), 'mutual fund' shall mean a scheme accredited by the Member State in accordance with its national law for affiliated farmers to insure themselves, whereby compensation payments are made to affiliated farmers affected by for economic losses caused by the outbreak of adverse climatic events or an animal or plant disease or pest infestation or an environmental incident or for experiencing a severe drop in their income.
+- 1. Support under this measure shall cover: - (a) financial contributions, paid directly to farmers, to premiums for crop, animal and plant insurance against economic losses caused by adverse climatic events, and animal or plant diseases, or pest infestation, an environmental incident or losses caused by wild animals; - (b) financial contributions to mutual funds to pay financial compensations to farmers, for economic losses caused by adverse climatic events or by the outbreak of an animal or plant disease or pest infestation or an environmental incident or losses caused by wild animals; - (c) an income stabilisation tool, in the form of financial contributions to mutual funds, providing compensation to farmers for who experience a severe drop in their income. - 2.
+For the purpose of points (b) and (c) of paragraph 1 points (b) and (c), 'mutual fund' shall mean a scheme accredited by the Member State in accordance with its national law for affiliated farmers to insure themselves, whereby compensation payments are made to affiliated farmers affected by for economic losses caused by the outbreak of adverse climatic events or an animal or plant disease or pest infestation or an environmental incident, or losses caused by wild animals or for experiencing a severe drop in their income.

 - 3. Member States shall ensure that overcompensation as a result of the combination of this measure with other national or Union support instruments or private insurance schemes is avoided.
-Direct income support received under the European Globalisation Fund (hereinafter "EGF") and support under the reserve for crises in the agricultural sector shall also be taken into consideration when estimating the income levels of farmers. - 4.
-In order to ensure the efficient use of EAFRD budgetary resources, tThe Commission shall be empowered to adopt delegated acts in accordance with Article 90 concerning the minimum and maximum duration of the commercial loans to mutual funds referred to in Articles 39(3)(b) and 40(4).]
+Direct income support received under the European Globalisation Fund42 (hereinafter "EGF") and support under the reserve for crises in the agricultural sector shall also be taken into consideration when estimating the income levels of farmers. - 4.
+In order to ensure the efficient use of EAFRD budgetary resources, tThe Commission shall be empowered to adopt delegated acts in accordance with Article 90 concerning the minimum and maximum duration of the commercial loans to mutual funds referred to in Articles 39(3)(b) and 40(4).